-CSIRO acknowledges the Traditional Owners of the land, sea and waters, in the areas where we live and work across Australia.
+CSIRO acknowledges the Traditional Owners of the land, sea and waters, of the areas that we live and work on across Australia.
 We acknowledge their continuing connection to their culture and pay our respects to their Elders past and present.
-View our vision towards reconciliation.
+View our vision towards reconciliation

 In this role you will:

 - Provide veterinary expertise in support of research projects involving animals.

 - Provide appropriate clinical care, including monitoring and management of research animals.

 - Provide advice on best practice breeding and colony management of research animals.

 - Review, refine, develop, deliver and assess technical training procedures and resources.

 - Develop and deliver technical presentations, reports and workshops as appropriate.